dparksports/creating-optical-computer/README.md

 - There is a limit of speed of light.
 - For now, the only artificial limitation is how we design the first prototype.

-4. How much electricity energy does it require?
+4. How much energy does it use?
 - The first POC should use less than 1000 W/hr.

 5. Has there been any prior inventions or work being done?